armijnhemel/devicecode/README.md

 ```
 {WIKI_TYPE}/
 {WIKI_TYPE}/devices/
+{WIKI_TYPE}/original/
 ```

 where `WIKI_TYPE` is currently either `TechnInfoDepot` or `WikiDevi`.
-For each device that was processed a single JSON file will be written with (cleaned up) data extracted from the Wiki.
+For each device that was processed a single JSON file will be written to the subdirectory `devices` with (cleaned up) data extracted from the Wiki.
+The original XML data will be written to the directory `original`.

 Extra data (such as concluded data or data that wasn't in the original data) will be written as separate JSON files (this is future work).

 To invoke the script use the following command (change the name of the input, wiki type and output directory to your needs):